 Mukesh Rishi

 Mukesh Rishi is an Indian actor, best known for Tamil cinema.
 Mukesh Rishi began their career in 1996 and has been a prominent figure in the industry for over 30 years.
-With 30 credits to their name, Mukesh Rishi remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Mukesh Rishi remains one of the most prolific and celebrated talents in the industry.
 Mukesh Rishi's influence on Tamil cinema is generational — their work continues to define the standard for the industry.

 - Born